 The standard SNMP procedures that require the manager to keep polling devices for MIB reports means that the Network Performance Monitor can keep updating its equipment register and maps to take account of added, removed, or moved devices.

 SolarWinds developed the Orion platform for all of its major systems monitoring utilities.
 This means that you can add on other specialized monitors to cover servers and applications and also monitor traffic flows.
 Extra modules that integrate into the Network Performance Monitor include a Network Configuration Manager, a User Device Tracker, and an IP Address Manager.
 Adding on these other capabilities will give you greater control over your resources.

 The SNMP traps are interpreted into alerts by the NPM.
 These are displayed in the utility’s dashboard and the software can also send out alert notifications by email or SMS.
 The dashboard includes graphical representations of live data that include charts and graphs that interpret SNMP responses.
-Data is also available over a timeline to enable performance analysis for capacity planning.
+Received Data is also available over a timeline to enable performance analysis for capacity planning.

 The SolarWinds Network Performance Monitor installs on Windows environments and you can get it on a 30-day free trial.

 The SolarWinds Network Performance Monitor is the leading SNMP-driven system monitor on the market today.
 The tool uses SNMP information and procedures for a range of services, including an autodiscovery function and the collation of a network hardware inventory.
 The trap handling capabilities of the Network Performance Monitor mean that the systems administrator does not need to continue watching the NPM console for statuses because the tool can be set up to send out alerts by email or SMS as soon at it receives a trap message.

 OS: Windows Server 2016 or later